felixchenier/limitedinteraction/README.md

 ![message_calculating_macOS](https://raw.githubusercontent.com/felixchenier/limitedinteraction/main/doc/about.png)

-This module provides simple, generic dialog windows specifically aimed to scripters and scientists who need a concise, elegant way of interacting with their script users.
+This python module provides simple, generic dialog windows specifically aimed to scripters and scientists who need a concise, elegant way of interacting with their script users.

 This module does not require any GUI programming, it has no external